Skip to main content

 • CrossFit (various): Methodology varies, but the community at boxes like CrossFit Love or Fearless Athletics is real and keeps members consistent.

 • More Than Movement (Northern Liberties): A hybrid physical therapy and strength coaching practice.
-We love their hybrid program for patients bridging rehab and high-performance training.
+We love their hybrid program for patients bridging rehab and serious strength training.

 • Run clubs: Groups like Fishtown Beer Runners and Philly Runners turn cardio into a social event, which improves consistency.